fpv-iplab/leveraging_gaze_som_vllms_human_obj_anticipation/README.md

 ./download_ckpt.sh
 ```
 Now your SoM environment is ready!
-Lastly, copy the som_last_module.py script to the SoM folder and run it.

 *The code in the `src/third_party/SoM` folder comes from the [Set-of-Mark prompting](https://som-gpt4v.github.io) official release on GitHub*